jameshfisher/jameshfisher.com/_posts/2017-08-05-sign-in-with-google.md

 ---
-title: "How to let your users sign in with Google, from scratch"
+title: 'How to let your users sign in with Google, from scratch'
-justification: "I've never implemented any pages with SSO!
-I need to know how it works."
+justification: I've never implemented any pages with SSO!
+I need to know how it works.
+tags: []
 ---

 Back in the dark ages (say, 2010),